anneclinio/documenta/CASE_STUDY.md

 - Shares financing proposal

-Share financing proposal submitted for public tender

-*Diversity*
+**Diversity**

-- Promotes linguistic accessibility - The open research is developed in English, but it is indicated the possibility to work with in Portuguese and Spanish.
+- Promotes linguistic accessibility - The Documenta?! open research is developed in English, but it indicated the possibility to work with in Portuguese and Spanish.

-<h2>Temporary last words</h2>
+<h2>"Temporary last words"</h2>

 The project has not been fully publicized and the future challenges of its community are:
-- a) to work on the issue of engagement;
+- to work on the issue of engagement;
-- b) topics related to the safety of participants
+- topics related to the safety of participants
-- c) cultural change.
+- cultural change.

 <h2>References</h2>

 Documenta?!
 Available at https://github.com/anneclinio/documenta Access on April 15, 2019

 MOZILLA.
 The Mozilla Open Leaders website: mzl.la/openleaders